hoytech/quadrable/README.md

 ![](docs/proof3.svg)

 * Whether the witness is the left child or the right child depends on the value of the path at that level.
 If it is a `1` then the witness is on the left, since the value is stored underneath the right node (and vice versa).
-You can think of a witness as a sub-tree that you don't care about, so you are just getting a summarized value that covers all of the nodes underneath that portion of the tree.
+You can think of a witness as a sub-tree that you don't care about, so you are just getting a summarised value that covers all of the nodes underneath that portion of the tree.
 * There is a witness for every level of the tree.
 Since Quadrable uses collapsed leaves, this will be less than the full size of the hash.
 If we can assume hashes are randomly distributed, then this will be roughly log2(N): That is, if there are a million items in the DB there will be around 20 witnesses.
 If there are a billion, 30 witnesses (this slow growth in depth is the beauty of trees and logarithmic growth).
 * The final computed hash is called the "candidate root".
 If this matches the trusted root, then the proof was successful and we can trust the JSON value is accurate.
 It is helpful to consider why this is the case: For a parent hash to be the same as another parent hash, the children hashes must be the same also, because we assume nobody can find collisions with our hash function.
 The same property then follows inductively to the next set of child nodes, all the way until you get to the leaves.
 So if there is any alteration in the leaf content or the structure of the tree, the candidate root will be different from the trusted root.

 ### Proofs for multiple values

 The previous section described the simple implementation of merkle tree proofs.
 The proof sent would be those 4 blue witness nodes.
-Since the prover has the value to be proven, and knows the path (it's the hash of the key), it's just a matter of concatenating (using the corresponding bit from the path to determine the order) and hashing until you get to the root.
+To do the verification, it's just a matter of concatenating (using the corresponding bit from the path to determine the order) and hashing until you get to the root.
+The yellow nodes in the above diagrams are computed as part of verifying the proof.

-This is pretty much as good as you can do with the proof for a single leaf (except perhaps indicate empty sub-trees somehow so you don't need to send them along with the proof -- see below).
+This is pretty much as good as you can do with the proof for a single leaf (except perhaps to indicate empty sub-trees somehow so you don't need to send them along with the proof -- see below).
 However, let's suppose we want to prove multiple values at the same time.
 Here are the two proofs for different leaves:

 ![](docs/proof4.svg)